 Visa : Applying for the correct visa

-As an international student you may need an entry visa for Germany depending on where you come from and how long you plan to stay here.
-For more information about visa requirements, contact the German embassy or German consulate in your home country.
+As an international student you may need a visa for Germany depending on where you come from and how long you plan to stay here.
+For more and BINDING information about visa requirements, contact the German embassy or German consulate in your home country.

 by the Editors (last updated May 2019)